 An Agricultural Plan has been developed under the direction of the Lang Management Board.
 Community consultation determined that the plan should focus on two basic issues, improving food security in the community and capacity building.

 To read the Agricultural Plan, click here.

 An updated version of the Líl̓wat Land Law was adopted in 2010.
 The law sets out the rules, regulations and responsibilities pertaining to the management of the Líl̓wat Nation reserve lands.
 The document lays out process and procedures for dealing with issues about on-reserve lands, from registration to dispute resolution.

 To read the Líl̓wat Land Law, click here.

 Currently, On-reserve Lands has a draft zoning bylaw in development that sets out a detailed framework for on-reserve land use, including designation of commercial, agricultural and residential zones.

 On-Reserve Lands processes specific claims.
 Specific claims are unresolved historical grievances related to Indian Reserves that First Nations bring against the federal government.
 Recently, the Líl̓wat Nation finalized the negotiation of a settlement for three specific claims.
 The federal government has partially or wholly rejected three more specific claims and the department is evaluating options for moving forward with those claims.
-The department also recently submitted another specific claim relating to the Lillooet Lake Road, and another specific claim is being drafted for submission later in 2015.

 For More Information